xinye83/xinye83.github.io/README.md

 - lang-fortran.js still has bug: \* not at the start of a line still counts as the start of comment.

 - How to insert the plain text from files/zgemm.f to 404.html without explicitly copying and pasting?

+- The code block does not fit in a mobile screen.